rossumai/university/docs/learn/rossum-formulas/formula-fields.md

 This powerful feature is available on the Business plan and above.
 Existing customers interested in using formula fields can reach out to our support team at support@rossum.ai for assistance.

 :::
+## Basic information
+- FFs can run any Python code including its [Standard Library modules.](https://docs.python.org/3/library/index.html)
+- Additionally, the runtime is enriched with Rossum-specific functions and variables [(Rossum DSL / Rossum Python)](https://elis.rossum.ai/api/docs/internal/#rossum-embedded-python)
+- They are executed in an AWS lambda
+- FFs are automatically executed before and after each extension.
+- Extensions cannot overwrite FFs (create a separate “output” field instead).

 ## Best practices